saicharankarasala/Docker-Kubernetes-Training/README.md

 2. **🐳 Begin with [Day-1](./Day-1/)** for Docker introduction
 3. **☸️ Progress through [Day-6](./Day-6/)** for Kubernetes fundamentals
 4. **☁️ Advance to [Day-10](./Day-10/)** for AWS EKS
+5. **🚀 Master advanced topics with [Day-15](./Day-15/)** for production scenarios
-5. **💼 Practice with [Interview Q&A](./Docker-Interview-Q&A/)** for job preparation
+6. **💼 Practice with [Interview Q&A](./Docker-Interview-Q&A/)** for job preparation

 **Happy Learning! 🚀**

 ---

-*This repository provides a complete learning path from Docker basics to production-ready Kubernetes deployments.
+*This repository provides a complete 18-day learning path from Docker basics to production-ready Kubernetes deployments with advanced topics including RDS integration, auto-scaling, and ingress controllers.
 Each day builds upon the previous concepts, ensuring a solid foundation for container orchestration and cloud-native applications.*